jclaveau/php-deferred-callchain/README.md

 # PHP Deferred Callchain
-This class simply provides a way to define fluent chain of method calls before having the instance you wan't to applty it to.
+This class simply provides a way to define fluent chain of methods, functions, array access calls before having the target (object or native value) you wan't to apply it to.
-Once the expected instance is available, simply call the chain on it.
+Once the expected targets are available, simply call the chain on them as if it was a function.
-It can now also handle function calls on non-objects and access array entries.

 [![Latest Stable Version](https://poser.pugx.org/jclaveau/php-deferred-callchain/v/stable)](https://packagist.org/packages/jclaveau/php-deferred-callchain)
 [![License](https://poser.pugx.org/jclaveau/php-deferred-callchain/license)](https://packagist.org/packages/jclaveau/php-deferred-callchain)